HSbeast23/Siet-Bus-Tracking/README.md

 - **Firebase** for auth persistence (with AsyncStorage) and Firestore for real-time data.
 - **Background GPS** provided by `expo-location` and `expo-task-manager`; location writes are throttled in `locationService.js` to minimize Firestore load.
 - **Maps & Routing** via `react-native-maps` (Google provider) with OSRM polyline generation (`utils/routePolylineConfig.js`) and straight-line fallback when routing is unavailable.
-- **Push Notifications** using `expo-notifications`, including Android channels and token storage per user.
+- **Push Notifications** via Firebase Cloud Messaging (FCM) using `@react-native-firebase/messaging` for tokens and a Node.js Firebase Admin relay for delivery.
 - **Reports Workflow** managed in `reportsService.js`, now supporting per-recipient inboxes and delete-on-response handling for management and bus incharge roles.

 ## Data & Service Layer